jamesmianjia/jamesmianjia.github.io/_pages/about.md

 Welcome to my website!
 My research explores the key role of language in various interpersonal, intercultural, health, and mediated contexts.
 I use methods such as experimental design, corpus analysis, content analysis, and computerized text analysis.
 My research has been funded by the National Social Science Foundation of China and Merck Pharmaceutical.

-Language and Social Influence
+Language and the Communication of Wisdom
 -----

-This line of research examines the persuasive effects of language features such as markers of agency, facework, and metadiscourse.
-Drawing on theories from linguistics and communication studies, I seek to understand how these strategic word choices help to promote prosocial behaviors in interpersonal, institutional, and health contexts.
+Language is a primary means of passing one's wisdom to others in the forms of advice, vlogs, and books.
+This line of research examines the linguistic features of wisdom communication and their effects on the recipients.
+Some of the linguistic features I have studied include linguistic agency assignment, linguistic politeness, and metadiscourse markers.
 My work has been published at [_Applied Linguistics_](https://jamesmianjia.github.io/files/Jia_2022_AL.pdf) and [_Health Communication_](https://jamesmianjia.github.io/files/Zhang_Jia_McGlone_HC.pdf).

 Chinese Socio-Pragmatics
 -----